TomSmail/Lazarus/Setup.md

 4. Setup ip address
 5. `source` the set_environment_variables.sh script
 7. Start the Python server in the web/static directory
-8. make and then run extension.elf
+8. make and then run ./server

 Raspberry Pi: